 I’m told I come across as a confident person, but I’m actually really anxious lol XD I just try to smile all the time and say hello to people.

-If you look friendly then people are drawn to you.posted almost 5 years ago
+If you look friendly then people are drawn to you.posted over 5 years ago

 Confidence is key!